 We partner with St. Norbert College’s Community Outreach and Language Services office to provide interpreter services for counseling clients.
 Get to know our therapists HERE.

-Our convenient and secure Client Portal allows clients to complete their paperwork and view and/or cancel scheduled appointments.
+Our convenient and secure Client Portal allows clients to complete their paperwork and view scheduled appointments.
 If you have questions on how to access the confidential Client Portal page, contact our Client Engagement Team at 920-437-8256.

 Groups & Workshops